A Unit-linked Non-Participating Individual Life Savings Insurance Plan

 Before you go ahead with your investment in a ULIP, there are 5 key things that you should always keep in mind.

-ULIPs are a long term investment and yield considerable returns when you stay invested for long-term.
-It is important to choose the funds you want to invest in wisely, basis your risk appetite, age and financial portfolio in order to mitigate the risks involved.
+ULIPs are a long term investment and have the potential to yield considerable returns when you stay invested for long-term.
+It is important to choose the market-linked funds you want to invest in wisely, basis your risk appetite, age and financial portfolio in order to mitigate the risks involved.
 However, since ULIPs are market linked, the returns depend on the market movements and fluctuations.

-The trial period or the free look period of a Unit Linked Insurance Plan is typically 15 days from the date of receiving the policy document.
+The free look period of a Unit Linked Insurance Plan is typically 15 days from the date of receiving the policy document.
 In the case of electronic or online ULIPs, the free look period is 30 days.
 If you are not satisfied with the policy, you can cancel it during this period without paying any additional discontinuance charges.
-However, the mortality charges deducted, expenses incurred on medical examination and stamp duty charges will not be refunded
+However, the mortality charges deducted, expenses incurred on medical examination and stamp duty charges will not be refunded.

 In a regular premium policy, the policyholder is required to pay premiums regularly at the chosen intervals.
 At the time of purchase, policyholders may choose to make premium payments on a monthly, quarterly, semi-annual, or annual basis.
 The premium payment term is the same as the policy term in regular premium ULIPs.